Wanda Tulfo Teo: As tourism secretary

-Tulfo-Teo was appointed as Secretary of the Department of Tourism by President Rodrigo Duterte on June 30, 2016, replacing Ramon Jimenez Jr. Teo initially stated that she would change the present tourism slogan coined by her predecessor Jimenez, "It's More Fun in the Philippines", during her term, but she later decided to instead improve on it because of its positive effects that resulted in invaluable tourist arrivals in the Philippines.
+Tulfo-Teo was appointed as Secretary of the Department of Tourism by President Rodrigo Duterte on June 30, 2016, replacing Ramon Jimenez Jr. Teo initially stated that she would change the prevailing tourism slogan coined by her predecessor Jimenez, "It's More Fun in the Philippines", during her term, but she later decided to instead improve on it because of its positive effects that resulted in invaluable tourist arrivals in the Philippines.
 She said she lacked any credentials and remarked, "I had nothing to show as my accomplishments."

 As secretary, she was involved in talks to secure the hosting rights of the Miss Universe 2016 pageant which was hosted in the Philippines in January 2017.
 The DOT under her watch was also involved in talks to host Miss Universe 2018 which was planned to be held in a rehabilitated Boracay in November 2018.

 On May 8, 2018, Tulfo-Teo resigned from her post after the Commission on Audit revealed she directed the placement of P60 million in tourism ads to Kilos Pronto, a blocktimer show on PTV-4, despite lack of a memorandum of agreement or contract.
 Kilos Pronto is produced and hosted by Teo's brothers Ben Tulfo and Erwin Tulfo, both of whom are allied with Rodrigo Duterte.
 Teo stressed that she 'did not know' that her own brothers were running the very specific television show she sent P60 million to.
 The Tulfo brothers afterwards promised that they will return the P60 million of government funds that they received from their sister.
 However, the siblings later retracted, saying that they maintain their innocence and refuse to return the government funds used in the deal.
 Tulfo-Teo was succeeded by Bernadette Romulo-Puyat who promised to review the Philippines' possible hosting of the Miss Universe 2018 pageant.
 Romulo-Puyat dropped the Philippines' hosting bid due to budgetary concerns.